spencertipping/ni/doc/ni_by_example.md

 The learning curve for `ni` is steep, but the power curve is exponential.

-This tutorial is not exhaustive, but it is practical; it will introduce you to the philosophy behind `ni`, which is quite different from many of the scripting languages that you have worked with (probably); and give you the tools to explore the rest of `ni`'s rich and wonderful documentation.
+This tutorial is comprehensive, but not exhaustive.
+It will introduce you to the philosophy behind `ni`, which is quite different from many of the scripting languages that you have worked with; and give you the tools to explore the rest of `ni`'s rich and wonderful documentation.

 In general, this tutorial follows along with the horribly-misnamed `ni` [cheatsheet](cheatsheet.md).
 If you find this tutorial too slow, you can drink from the firehose there.